-First-year students who are awarded a Presidential Scholarship or top-level Ability and Interest Scholarship are invited to submit an essay application for admission into the Honors Program.
-The essays will be reviewed by the members of the Undergraduate Honors Committee for acceptance into the Honors Program.
-Two of these students will be awarded the Honors Scholarship and as a result are required to be active members in the Honors Program in order to maintain their award.
+First-year students who are awarded a Presidential Scholarship or Dean's \ Scholarship are invited to submit an essay application for admission into the Honors Program.
+The essays will be reviewed by the faculty members of the Undergraduate Honors Program for acceptance into the Honors Program.
 Upper-class and transfer students with grade point averages of 3.50 or higher and with at least 14+ credit hours can apply by contacting the Director of the Honors Program.
 These students must complete an essay application and must obtain a recommendation from a current or former faculty member to be considered for acceptance into the Honors Program.
 Transfer students are allowed to ask faculty members from another institution to complete the recommendation form.
 In order to maintain membership in the Honors Program students must keep a cumulative GPA of 3.5 or higher and convert at least one honors course a year (including IDIV 395/IDIV 495).
 Students whose cumulative grade point average falls in the threshold of 3.30-3.49 will be in a probationary period for 1 semester in order to raise the GPA to 3.5.
 If they do not, their honors designation will be removed from their record.
 If students meet the requirement during another term, they can re-apply and continue to progress in the Honors Program.
 Honors courses:

-First-year honors students are highly encouraged to take the Honors First Year Seminar (FYS) and to convert courses to Honors.
+First-year honors students are highly encouraged to take the Honors First Year Writing Seminar (FYWS) and to convert courses to Honors.
 A conversion should provide a student with an alternative, preferably more challenging, way of accomplishing the goals of the course.
 The Honors assignment can build upon a current assignment or could add to the student's learning and discovery in the course.
 The goal of the conversion is to challenge the student by exploring complex perspectives and interdisciplinary ideas through classroom opportunities.
 All course work completed in the Honors Program will be identified on the student's record.
 Graduation from the Honors Program: